AlejandroDavidArzolaSaavedra/Data-Structures/ordered_sequence/README.md

 5. Comparison between insertion and extraction times.
 6. Comparison between times of successful and unsuccessful searches.

-Each graph should be accompanied by a justification and analysis of possible causes of the observed behavior.
+Each graph was accompanied by a justification and analysis of possible causes of the observed behavior.